tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

   gateway.
 - The gateway provides an HTTP API for potentially untrusted clients.
 - The gateway aggregates individual transfers from separate applications into large batches.
 - Gateways are stateless and horizontally scalable.
-All states are managed by TigerBeetle.
+All state is managed by TigerBeetle.
 - End-to-end idempotency keys guarantee that each transfer is processed at most once, even if, due to retry and load-balancing logic, it gets routed through several gateways.
 - TigerBeetle records high-volume business transactions under debit-credit schema, but transactions